Tiewaukee Gold And Silver Mining Co.

 June 6, 1901

-The Winnamuck concentrator was fired up "this morning," with its many alterations and number of devices to increase its efficiency.
+The Winnamuck mill was fired up "this morning," with its many alterations and number of devices to increase its efficiency.
 The mill was processing ore from the Tiewaukee mine, with the initial run being for 85 tons, and increased to 100 tons per day.
 The pump at the Winnamuck mine was sending forth 120 gallons per minute, with the goal being to lower the water to the 400-foot level, where a quantity of good ore was known to be present.
 (Salt Lake Tribune, June 6, 1901; June 7, 1901)

 June 22, 1901